matt1187/486VRM/README.md

 # Licence
 The project is free for non-commercial reproduktion.
 Do not sell it on ebay or other platforms for profit.
 Do not make a closed source.
 Share your experiences and ideas with the community.
+CC NC BY SA